pronovic/apologies/DEVELOPER.md

 A coding standard is enforced using [Black](https://github.com/psf/black), [isort](https://pypi.org/project/isort/) and [Pylint](https://www.pylint.org/).
 Python 3 type hinting is validated using [MyPy](https://pypi.org/project/mypy/).
 To reduce boilerplate, classes are defined using [Attrs](https://www.attrs.org/) (see this [rationale](https://glyph.twistedmatrix.com/2016/08/attrs.html)).

+To add dependencies use `poetry add package` (for runtime dependencies) or `poetry add --dev package` (for development environment dependencies).

+To update dependencies, use `poetry update`.
+This will update all of the dependencies without taking you past any major version changes that are likely to be incompatible.
+If you want to update a single package, use `poetry update package`.
+If you want to update past a major version change, either specify the version like `poetry add package=^2.0.3` or get the latest with `poetry add package@latest`.

 ## Vulnerability Scanning

 Previously, I used the Safety scanner as part of my pre-commit hooks and GitHub actions, to identify vulnerabilities in Python dependencies.
 This functionality was removed in [PR #33](https://github.com/pronovic/apologies/pull/33).
 Even though Safety is distributed under the liberal [MIT license](notes/safety/license.png), and the PyPI package page [documents that Safety can be used in this manner](notes/safety/usage.png), the PyUp organization behind Safety now claims that this usage is not allowed.
 (See this [bizarre email thread](notes/safety/email.md) &mdash; it has some hallmarks of a phishing email, but appears to be legitimate.)
 Despite my repeated attempts to clarify what I was doing wrong, PyUp's representative never offered any specifics.
 Given PyUp's unfriendly behavior, I recommend that you avoid using Safety and rely instead on other tools, such as GitHub's own Dependabot service.